 It is important to consider the study results in light of the several limitations.
-First, the study was conducted during the ongoing active phase of the war that imposed limitations on our ability to use random probability sampling.
+First, the study was conducted during the early active phase of the war that imposed limitations on our ability to use random probability sampling.
 Despite our attempts to recruit participants of different ages, sexes, and living in different regions of Ukraine, our sample is not representative of the Ukrainian population which limits the generalizability of our findings.
 Second, the diagnostic instruments used in the study were not validated in Ukrainian, although they were previously used successfully in routine clinical practice.
 Third, the rates of PTSD in the sample could be significantly higher, given the nature of the informant source and the tendency of parents to underestimate trauma exposure and its impacts on youth (Stover et al., 2010).
 This was supported by the initial study on the psychometric properties of CATS that demonstrated a moderate-to-high correlation between parental and child responses (Sachser et al., 2017).
-Finally, our estimate of the prevalence of PTSD was based on the recent war-related traumatic event and did not account for non-war-related trauma.
+Fourth, our estimate of the prevalence of PTSD was based on the recent war-related traumatic event and did not account for non-war-related trauma.
+Finally, the results of the regression analysis should be interpreted considering the cross-sectional design of our study that do not imply making non-biased causal associations between variables.

 Conclusion

 Despite these limitations, this study provides important preliminary estimates of the negative impact of the Russian invasion on child and adolescent mental health in Ukraine.
-Our findings suggest a relatively high prevalence of probable PTSD among pre-school aged children, and children of school age.
-We have identified several sociodemographic (developmental delays, forced migration, parental employment in the emergency services) and parental mental health variables (probable PTSD status, changes in anxiety and depression symptoms) associated with increased risk of paediatric PTSD that may inform planning of critically needed mental health interventions for the paediatric population affected by the war in Ukraine.
+Our findings suggest a relatively high prevalence of privisional PTSD among pre-school aged children, and children of school age.
+We have identified several sociodemographic (developmental delays, forced migration, parental employment in the emergency services) and parental mental health variables (probable PTSD/CPTSD status, changes in anxiety and depression symptoms) potentially associated with increased risk of paediatric PTSD that may inform planning of critically needed mental health interventions for the paediatric population affected by the war in Ukraine.
+These, however, require careful assessment of current capabilities and needs.
+Although the Ukrainian population has been exposed to war exposure since 2014, the accessibility and utilization of mental health care was low, which was related to low psychoeducation, poor quality of services, and lack of financial capabilities to afford services (Roberts et al., 2017).
+The effective early steps may include the education of pediatric specialists in recognition of the consequences of war trauma, the development of digital interventions, and training in evidence-based trauma treatments to improve their accessibility, which were poorly represented in Ukraine before February 2022.
+While some of the needed projects are implemented or planned to be implemented (Pffeifer et al., 2023; Frankova et al., 2022), the results of the current study may guide further projects to respond to the important but commonly neglected needs e.g., lack of trauma specialists working with children with neurodevelopmental delays.

 Acknowledgements